DonHundley/noteapp/README.md

 2. Developed a test for TTS.
 3. TTS disables if env vars are not set.
 4. Messed with Docker some more, I'm still not sure what the issue is.
 Still just using docker-compose up db and dotnet run.

+## Dev-log UPDATE NINE

+1. I've been calling it text to speech, even my variables are text to speech, my brain is broken and the speech sdk is to blame.
+2. It is finished, and it works.
+A Journalist can speak and after a short delay their note will be added.
+3. The documentation for the SDK is a nightmare and feels outdated.
+4. Next?
+Bug hunting before presentation.
+Docker is the main target, I would really like to fix that issue.